oidc-sweden/specifications/swedish-oidc-claims-specification.md

 For each scope defined below, a listing of the claims that the scope value requests (access to) is declared.
 Each scope definition also presents a "claims parameter equivalent", i.e., how the claims would be requested using the `claims` request parameter.
-This tells where claims should be delivered (ID token and/or UserInfo endpoint), and whether the claims should be regarded as essential or voluntary to deliver by the OP.
+This tells where claims are delivered (ID token and/or UserInfo endpoint), and whether the claims should be regarded as essential or voluntary to deliver by the OP.